ulyssas/VectornatorInspection/README.md

 All of my works on Curve can no longer be exported with layer structures intact.
 It is such a bummer.

-So in this project, I want to make a converter for Vectornator files, so that all of my projects are safe.
+So in this project, I want to make a converter for Vectornator / Curve files, so that all of my projects are safe.

 And once this is working, I might make an Inkscape extension that can import such files.